aleneapen/bin2txtswps/README.md

 # Before running
 Required python modules are listed in requirements.txt (this file was auto-generated with pip)
-* Python 2.7 is required
+* Tested with python 2.7 and python 3.6
 * The program has been tested and is functional on the following operating systems:
   * Windows 7
   * Windows 10
+  * Ubuntu 16.04

 ## Usage
 The entry point for this program is bin2txtswps_win.py: run this file to start the program